Rei-SwitchBot/faq/en-us/Contact Sensor.md

 (2）After applying the tape, press down hard for about 60 seconds to make sure it does not peel off.
 The adhesive strength of the double-sided tape may not be strong at first, but it will become strong enough after about one day and night.

-If you have any other questions, please feel free to contact us anytime via the SwitchBot app feedback.
-Thank you for your cooperation.

 ---
 ### Introduction about the SwitchBot Contact Sensor Operation in the SwitchBot app